 - Immediate surgical support for junior staff

-- Course tutor on Newcastle University’s postgraduate certificate in clinical implant dentistry
+- Course tutor on Newcastle University’s postgraduate diploma in clinical implant dentistry

 - MFDS examiner for RCS (Edin)